OpenStack Integration Testing

 This can be done within a venv, but the assumption for this guide is that the Tempest CLI entry point will be in your shell’s PATH.

 Installing Tempest may create a /etc/tempest dir, however if one isn’t created you can create one or use ~/.tempest/etc or ~/.config/tempest in place of /etc/tempest.
 If none of these dirs are created Tempest will create ~/.tempest/etc when it’s needed.
 The contents of this dir will always automatically be copied to all etc/ dirs in local workspaces as an initial setup step.
 So if there is any common configuration you’d like to be shared between local Tempest workspaces it’s recommended that you pre-populate it before running tempest init.

 Setup a local Tempest workspace.
 This is done by using the tempest init command:

 $ tempest init cloud-01

-which also works the same as::
+which also works the same as:

 $ mkdir cloud-01 && cd cloud-01 && tempest init

 Once the configuration is done you’re now ready to run Tempest.
 This can be done using the Tempest Run command.
 This can be done by either running:

 $ tempest run

-argument to run in the workspace you created regardless of your current
+from the Tempest workspace directory.
+Or you can use the --workspace argument to run in the workspace you created regardless of your current working directory.
+For example:

 $ tempest run --workspace cloud-01